Credit Card Processing Fees And 5 Ways To Avoid Them In 2021

 • Discover: 1.56% – 3.5%

-Now, what is negotiable is the markup of credit card processing companies.
-These are fees charged by your payment processor and the amount will depend mainly on the company’s pricing structure.
-(We’ll get into more detail in the section about finding the best merchant services provider.)
+These do not include the markup of credit card processing companies.
+These are fees charged by your payment processor, and the amount will depend mainly on the company’s pricing structure.
+We’ll get into more detail about processor markups later on.

 Recurring fees

-These are typically monthly fees and they depend on the payment services provider you currently use.
+These are typically monthly fees, and they depend on the payment services provider you currently use.
 It’s the cost you accrue for using their payment processing service.
 Most payment processing service providers make huge profits from the fact that the average small business owner is not aware of what they are paying and why.
-Keep an eye out for these credit card processing fees on your next statement to make sure you’re not paying anything unnecessarily and you could save hundreds of dollars on your next bill.
+Keep an eye out for these credit card processing fees on your next statement.

-One-off fees are charged at the beginning, middle, and end starting with the set up of your merchant services account.
+One-off fees are charged starting with the set up of your merchant services account.
 After you pay a setup fee, you’re then charged additional one-off fees for PCI compliance, address verification, and additional payment gateway fees.
-The one-off fees don’t end there.
 You’ll also be charged chargeback fees and retrieval fees if your customer’s card payment is returned.
 The dreaded early termination fee is also included in the list of one-off fees your business could be charged.
+To avoid early termination fees, partner with a processor that doesn’t bind you with a contract, such as Stax.

 Learn More